 - Stress Management: Stress is a main contributor to enhanced TMJ pain.
 When you learn and implement stress management techniques at work and home, you’ll be less likely to intensify your TMJ symptoms.
 Deep breathing, meditation, and yoga are a few stress management practices to consider.

 - Limit Extreme Jaw Movement: Overusing your jaw muscles can result in jaw strain.
 Shouting and yawning are two examples of extreme jaw movement that may intensify TMJ pain.

 - Hot Or Cold Therapy: Temperature-based TMJ treatment can help loosen the jaw muscles and provide pain relief.
 Use moist, warm heat packs or covered ice packs to help relax your jaw muscles.
 Ask your dentist how long to use the therapy and if you should alternate the hot and cold treatment options.

 - Bite Guard: Your dentist in Bridgeport may recommend a stabilization splint, or bite guard, to prevent grinding or clenching your teeth.
 The guards are plastic and fit over your upper and lower teeth.
 A bite guard is designed to keep your teeth from touching so you avoid increased TMJ pain.

 A holistic approach to treating TMJ pain at home includes the use of essential oils.
 Peppermint oil is great for pain relief, while frankincense oil reduces inflammation and lavender oil relaxes the jaw muscles.
 Add one drop of each oil to ¼ tsp of coconut oil and massage into area of pain.

-TMJ treatment in Bridgeport and Stratford is available with the DeJesus Dental Group.
+TMJ treatment in Bridgeport and Shelton is available with the DeJesus Dental Group.
 Don’t live with TMJ pain.
 Schedule an appointment and let’s review your treatment options.